Victoria College Quad

 One of the most recognizable places on campus, our quad boasts a beautiful view of the Burwash residences, Dining Hall and library.

-Pratt library, built in 1961, boasts natural light in all study spaces and also features a unique collection of art, such as various Group of Seven works and the famous “Frye in the Sky” Northrop Frye portrait.
+The E.J.
+Pratt Library, built in 1961, boasts natural light in all study spaces and also features a unique collection of art, such as various Group of Seven works and the famous “Frye in the Sky” Northrop Frye portrait.

 Lester B. Pearson Garden for Peace and Understanding